Imagine, for a minute, a world without reruns.

 But only if you actively prevent it from going to waste.

-(It’s also worth noting that they aren’t the only ones sharing it, either – every time you promote your evergreen content, you’re opening the door for others to share/retweet, just like several of their followers did above.)
+(It’s also worth noting that they aren’t the only ones sharing it, either – every time you promote your evergreen content, you’re opening the door for others to share/retweet, just like several people did for the Tweet above!)

 We do the same thing every day.